 How do you think this done-to-death love story will end?
 Will Graham and Roxy sing love ballads, and start creating matching Patronuses?
 Or will they start fighting with each other like Won-won and Lav-lav?

-Do check out this book, and I assure you this is one YA fiction book you will thoroughly enjoy.
+I assure you this is one YA fiction book you will thoroughly enjoy.
 It’s a light-hearted read, with powerfully packed messages.
 It’s also a perfect gift for a teenager, or your Valentine, if you want to give a not-so-subtle hint about your true feelings.

 ~ An – Amateur -Book- Reviewer